CZ-NIC/mininterface/docs/Supported-types.md

 Variables organized in a dict:

-Along scalar types, there is (basic) support for common iterables or custom classes.
+Besides scalar types, there is (basic) support for common iterables and custom classes.

 ```python
 from mininterface import run